-Jack’s Ridge Resort & Restaurant is a cool place to hang out during your trip in Davao City.
-It’s a charming elevated spot where you can succumb on a fantastic meal while enjoying a nice view of the city’s landscape.
+Jack’s Ridge Resort & Restaurant is a cool place to hang out during your trip to Davao City.
+It’s a charming elevated spot where you can succumb to a fantastic meal while enjoying a nice view of the city’s landscape.
 It has a good variety of fine dining restaurants that were placed in strategic positions so that every visitor can have the liberty of picking a restaurant of choice without missing the fantastic view.
-Their names are Taklobo Restaurant, Kai’s Bar and Grill and Karlo’s Gourmet and Coffee.
+Their names are Taklobo Restaurant, Kai’s Bar and Grill, and Karlo’s Gourmet and Coffee.

 Doña Luisa Subdivision Phase I is a small middle-class community located in the suburb of Matina.

 Lately, the subdivision has become a destination of sorts for tourists and residents alike.
 A plain-looking greenhouse in the edge of Doña Luisa’s Sapphire Street is the home of the long-time City Mayor Rodrigo Duterte, now the country’s 16th President.

 A visit to the President’s house is the focal point of the “Duterte Tour” spearheaded by the Department of Tourism.

 Mobile (Sun): (0063)-923-107-2205